What Is a Cardiac Sonographer? Career, Salary & Education

 • Associate Degree programs – typically 2 years.

-• Bachelor’s Degree programs – usually 4 years, offering more comprehensive training and advancement potential.
+• Bachelor’s Degree programs – usually 4 years, offer more comprehensive training and advancement potential.

-• Certificate programs – often for healthcare professionals transitioning into sonography.
+• Certificate programs – often for healthcare professionals transition into sonography.

 Step 3 – Complete Clinical Training

-Hands-on experience is at the heart of becoming a skilled cardiac sonographer.
+Hands-on experience is at the heart of become the skilled cardiac sonographer.
 Most accredited programs include clinical rotations in hospitals or outpatient centers, where you’ll work under the supervision of experienced professionals.

 During this phase, you will: